jemmy512/book-notes/linux/linux-mem.md

     arch_swap_restore(entry, folio);

-    /* Remove the swap entry and conditionally try to free up the swapcache. */ swap_free(entry)
+/* 3. free the swap entry and conditionally try to free up the swapcache. */
+    swap_free(entry)
         --->
     ret = should_try_to_free_swap(folio, vma, vmf->flags) {